Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 Ultimately, a good edTech product has a menu sequence that helps users understand how a learning tool works—not just where they should click to navigate your tool.

-Organizing Resources for an Optimal Learner Experience
+Organize Your Learning Resources for an Optimal Learner Experience

 How often have you been tempted to add a catch-all category in your menu called “Resources” or “Support” and call it a day?
-Sometimes these are the exact right labels.
-Other times, unfortunately, these menu items often become a repository of unorganized stuff.

-Active menu structures
+Adopt active menu structures

 After all, there’s a difference between building an edTech product and creating a resource repository.
-Remember: effective learning tools are useful and interactive.
-They’re not just a library of .PDFs.

-Don’t discount the importance of micro copywriting as you navigate this challenge, either.
 UX copy is experience design, and the words in your menu must speak to the intention of your learning tool.

 How Mission U.S. Used Simple Navigation to Appeal to a Wide User Base